open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 You can use the `AutoConfigurationCustomizerProvider` for programmatic configuration.
-Programmatic configuration is recommended for advanced use cases, which are not configurable via properties.
+Programmatic configuration is recommended for advanced use cases, which are not configurable using properties.

 ##### Exclude actuator endpoints from tracing